An existential crisis occurs when an individual questions the very foundations of their life and whether it has any meaning, purpose, or value.

 It can lead to significant shifts in business models, strategic priorities, and leadership styles.

-For leaders, an existential crisis can be a challenging time, as they must navigate their teams through uncertainty and change, while also grappling with their own doubts and fears.
+An existential crisis can be challenging for leaders, who must navigate their teams through uncertainty and change while grappling with their doubts and fears.

-Understanding what an existential crisis in business is essential because it can serve as a catalyst for significant transformation and innovation.
+Understanding an existential crisis in business is essential because it can catalyze significant transformation and innovation.

 It can push a company to reassess its values, redefine its mission, and reinvent its business model to better align with changing market realities.